Custodian of Policy: Vice President for Academic Affairs

 Students who are readmitted after academic suspension will be placed on academic probation.
 They will be given minimum semester standards that must be met.

-Students on probation at the beginning of a term who do not meet the minimum cumulative standards will be allowed to enroll for the next semester if they have met the minimum semester standards, with the exception of summer term.
+Students on probation at the beginning of a term who do not meet the minimum cumulative standards will be allowed to enroll for the next term if they have met the minimum term standards, with the exception of summer term.
 Students on probation may not enroll in summer courses that begin prior to June 1st.

 The Satisfactory Academic Progress Procedure implements this policy.
-The Satisfactory Academic Progress Procedure defines the actions that the University will take to intervene with the students who fall below the standards to remain in good Academic Standing, consistent with Minnesota State System Board Policy 2.9.
+The Satisfactory Academic Progress Procedure defines the actions that the University will take to intervene with the students who fall below the standards to remain in good Academic Standing, consistent with MnSCU Board Policy 2.9.

 This policy is to inform undergraduate students on the standards for academic warning, suspension and probation.
-The policy is established in accordance with the guidelines authorized under Minnesota State System Board Policy 2.9 and Procedure 2.9.1.
+The policy is established in accordance with the guidelines authorized under Minnesota State Colleges & Universities Board Policy 2.9 and Procedure 2.9.1.